 - Any proposed amendments to these bylaws may be introduced by

-called for a bylaw amendment purposes.
+meeting called for a bylaw amendment purposes.

 - The proposed bylaw amendments must be acted upon by HSC

 membership at a regular meeting, or a special meeting called to

 modify the bylaws, provided a copy of the proposed bylaw changes

 have been sent to each club member by company mail at least seven